-Canton Ohio (August 2017): The thirteen murals by Glen Shaw celebrating the steelmaking industry and located in downtown Canton will shortly be receiving much needed murals conservation work by Cleveland area art conservation center McKay Lodge Art Conservation Laboratory of Oberlin, Ohio.
+Canton Ohio (August 2017): The thirteen murals by Glenn Shaw celebrating the steelmaking industry and located in downtown Canton will shortly be receiving much needed murals conservation work by Cleveland area art conservation center McKay Lodge Art Conservation Laboratory of Oberlin, Ohio.
 Obtaining the needed funds has been a challenge but have now been obtained.

 McKay Lodge Art Conservation Laboratory has been involved with these important murals during the 1990’s on a maintenance basis.
 Now, with accumulating past building issues such as water infiltration, they have been in need of a more comprehensive conservation attention.

 They last received murals conservation attention in 1998 for minor but disfiguring surface issues.
 The lead conservator for the upcoming major conservation project will be mural expert Stefan Dedecek of McKay Lodge Art Conservation Laboratory.
 From his past maintenance work on these murals, he has an understanding and intimate knowledge of their complex and sensitive surface media.

 The now 80 year old murals celebrating a key Ohio regional industry were commissioned in 1937 under the Treasury Relief Act (TRAP) which operated between 1935 and 1938 as a federal relief program for unemployed artists.
 Ohio has a proud tradition of steelmaking, being the center of the industry from the 1930 to 1970.